BoyuanZhang/mybook/README.md

 #####OR

-- Start node on the root folder, - `node .` and pop on over to localhost:3000/calendar
+- Start node on the root folder. `node .` and pop on over to localhost:3000/calendar
 - To listen on a different port, just modify config.js